Lessons My Fictional Author Taught Me About Writing

 Creative Block Is Usually Emotional

 Through Francesca, a woman Michael meets on the veranda of the Oriental, we see the real issue.
-Michael isn’t blocked because he lacks talent.
-He’s blocked because he’s afraid of commitment.
+Michael is blocked because he’s afraid of commitment.
 After all, he’s avoided emotional commitment all his life; now he’s avoiding it on the page.

 He fooled himself he was running to Bangkok to start writing, but really he was running from his fear of commitment – to relationships and his writing.
 Bangkok is simply a more exotic hiding place.